Filly Funtasia: Season 2 (2020)

-The second season of the series was released on December 25, 2020.
+The second and final season of the series was released on December 25, 2020.
 The worldwide premiere for the season was on iQiyi, and unlike the previous season, all episodes were released on the same day.

 Broadcast

+Original release

 Filly Funtasia was originally planned to be released in early 2014, but was delayed to the fourth quarter of 2014.
 On March 30, 2014, the release date of the show was delayed again to 2015.
 It was announced that the show would air on Clan in Spain, and later on V-me in the US.
 The show was delayed again on January 19, 2015, for a 2016 release.
 On March 10, 2015, it was announced that Filly Funtasia would air on K2 in Italy.
 On January 16, 2018, the Andersen brothers discussed in an interview that the series was postponed once again for a 2019 release.

 The series eventually premiered worldwide in Italian on March 11, 2019, on Frisbee in Italy.
 In China, the series was officially released with a Mandarin Chinese dub onto iQiyi, with the title The Colorful Wonderland of the Little Fillys, on November 28, 2019.
 The show had reached more than 2800 viewers in under 24 hours.
 Later, the series would have its TV premiere on Hunan TV Golden Eagle Cartoon on January 20, 2020.
 Each of the 13 episodes are split into two 12 to 13-minute episodes, unlike how the show would be broadcast nearly worldwide; the episode order of season two is also specifically different than its intended order.

+Worldwide release

 In Ukraine, the series premiered on November 30, 2019, on PLUSPLUS with a Ukrainian dub.
 Filly Funtasia premiered on September 5, 2020, on Minimax in Hungary, the 7th in Romania and Moldova, the 16th in the Czech Republic, and October 3 in Serbia and Slovenia.
 Minimax premiered season two in 2021, with its premiere for Hungary on February 6, Czech Republic on February 11, and Serbia with Slovenia on February 15.
 In Romania, the season premiered later on April 18, 2021.

 The series premiered on Arutz HaYeladim in Israel in November 2020, and the two seasons are currently available on the streaming service, BIGI.
 On February 15, 2021, the series premiered on La Tele Tuya in Venezuela in Latin American Spanish; season two premiered in early June of the same year; like China, season two was released by La Tele Tuya in a very different order as compared to the rest of the world.
 The series also airs in Latin American Spanish on Clan Internacional worldwide, including Latin America and the United States.

-Thai dub started airing on True Spark Play (owned by TrueVisions) on April 20, 2022, and German dub is expected to premiere on Junior starting June 6 (latter will air the show halving each episode, just like China).